chemerisuk/better-ajaxify/README.md

 <div data-ajaxify="content"></div>
 ...
 ```
+Server should respond in json format:

+    {
+        "title": "Page title",
+        "url": "Optional page url, for a case when request and response urls should be different",
+        "html": {
+            "menu": "innerHTML content for [data-ajaxify=menu] element",
+            "content": "innerHTML content for [data-ajaxify=content] element",
+            ...
+        }
+    }

+For History API case It's useful to check for existance of the `X-Requested-With` header if website needs to support direct links, and return json only if a request has it.

 ### Fastclick support
-Mobile browsers have 300ms delay between a physical tap and the firing of a `click` event.
-To get rid it you need to set `touch-action: none` css property on appropriate elements.
-In that case `touchstart` will be used instead of `click` to send `ajaxify:fetch` event.
+Mobile browsers have 300ms delay between a physical tap and the firing of a **click** event.
+To get rid of it just add `touch-action: none` css property on appropriate elements.
+In this case **touchstart** will be used to send `ajaxify:fetch` event that doesn't have extra delay.

 ### Multiclick fix
 The library prevents user from clicking on the same element twice.
 All repeated actions will be skipped.